briatte/integritate/README.md

 # README

-R scripts to scrape, download and plot links from the Romanian [National Integrity Agency](http://integritate.eu/).
-The data come from a bit everywhere:
+R scripts to scrape, download and plot metadata for declarations filed with the Romanian [National Integrity Agency](http://integritate.eu/).
+Half of the data comes from four administrative bodies, including local agencies.
+Geocoding the addresses with Google Maps returned this:

 ![](fig9_geo.png)

-The current dataset holds _N_ = 1,411,736 links for 30 institutions from 2008 to 2013:
+The preprocessed dataset holds _N_ = 1,406,790 links for 31 institutions.
+The final dataset and the plots exclude declarations from the European Parliament or from before 2008, both of which have very low counts.
+This breakdown shows how many declarations were filed in each institution, and when:

 ![](fig4_week.png)